 Daria didn’t particularly care about money or power.
-Because if Morrowind had taught her anything it was that those always came with corruption.
-Everyone in power got to where they were by trampling on others.
+If Morrowind had taught her anything, it was that those always came with corruption.
+Everyone in power had reached their position by trampling on others.

 Funny, she realized.
 She’d never pictured Tomal as part of her long-term plans before.
 With Jane so busy she had been spending more time with him.
-But with any luck, Jane would finally have a stable job and not have to spend so many hours hunting for commissions.
+But with any luck, Jane would soon have a stable job and not have to devote so many hours to hunting for commissions.

 Daria had fought an uphill battle to keep her place in Balmora.
-And she didn’t want to give it up to help the Empire find more Dwemer war machines.
+She didn’t want to give it up to help the Empire find more Dwemer war machines.